Input CSS

 Everything processes locally in your browser.
 No uploads, no tracking – just fast, secure CSS compression.

-How to Minify CSS
+How to Use the CSS Minifier

 1